ELECTION INFORMATION 2020:

 If you have moved or changed your name, you need to update your registration.
-All elections in Colorado are now mail-in ballot elections only.
+All Town of Ignacio Municipal Elections are polling place elections and are conducted at the Abel F. Atencio Community Room at Town Hall.
+All county and state-wide elections in Colorado are now mail-in ballot elections only.
 If you are registered, you will automatically receive ballot information in the mail.
-You can pick up a voter registration form at Town Hall, the County Clerk’s Office, or update your registration information online: https://www.sos.state.co.us/voter-classic/pages/pub/home.xhtml.
+You can update your registration information online: https://www.sos.state.co.us/voter-classic/pages/pub/home.xhtml.
 You can also download the Mail-In Voter Registration Form.
+Or you can pick up a voter registration form at Town Hall or the County Clerk’s Office.

 OVERVIEW OF TOWN ELECTIONS